Taxstra Logo

 The biggest mistake residents make is thinking, "I'll worry about money when I make real money."

 By waiting, you miss the chance to lock in 12% or 22% tax rates on Roth conversions.
-You miss years of potential PSLF qualifying payments ($0/month payments count!).
+You miss the low-income tax filings that set your income-driven loan payments at their lowest.
 You develop bad spending habits that scale up with your income.

 Key Insight